 - The areas of Harajuku and Omonte Sando are centersTokyo design art and fashion industry.
 Omonte-sando has long been compared with the world-famous Champs Elysées.
 In this area there are branches of all leading world manufacturers of fashionable clothes and accessories, and the prices for the goods will please with the availability.

-- Shinjuku is a district of skyscrapers, which isa place of concentration of all administrative and commercial structures of Tokyo.
-The area of interest is the building of the Tokyo Municipality, which has a site on the 45th floor.
+- Shinjuku is a skyscraper district thatis the concentration point of all administrative and commercial structures of Tokyo.
+The landmark of the area is the building of the Tokyo City Hall, which has a viewing platform on the 45th floor.

 - The Sumidagawa River and its 13 bridges are one of thethe most important sights of Tokyo.
 You can cruise on the river directly from the temple of Asakusa.
 Through the river thirteen bridges are thrown, each of which has its own individual history of construction.